d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 * Think of a 1/0 per movie title - lots of movie titles means sparse populaton of review per user

+Linear Regression vs Logistic Regression

+* Linear regression is used to predict the continuous dependent variable using a given set of independent variables.
+Logistic Regression is used to predict the categorical dependent variable using a given set of independent variables. ...
+In logistic Regression, we predict the values of categorical variables

 ### Notes from SageMaker Linear Learner

 Docs are [here](https://docs.aws.amazon.com/sagemaker/latest/dg/linear-learner.html)